Math Competition Problem Writing Service

 Difficulty Levels

-When problems are proofread, the proofreader assigns to each problem a difficulty level from one to four*.
+When problems are proofread, the proofreader assigns to each problem a difficulty level from one to four.
 Level One problems typically are quite accessible to any student is familar with the topic of the problem.
-These are considered to be "confidence builders".
+These are considered to be "confidence builders."
 Level Two problems are more difficult, but still accessible to the majority of students.
 Level Three problems are a good challenge for well rounded students.
-Level Four problems are designed to distinguish between very good and exceptional students.
+Level Four problems are designed to distinguish between good and exceptional students.

 Pricing